DaveKT/ToT-Robotics-Sphero/README.md

 2. Introduce the concept of the arc.
 3. Have the students copy and run the Figure Eight program.
 Note that the spin blocks in this program are set to 360°, full circles.
 4. Have a brief discussion about the number of degrees in a half circle and full circle.
 (Review ahead of time, but do not share with the students, the Cone program.)
-5. Set out four or five "Cones" and challenge the students to write a program simliar to the Figure Eight program that will navigate the cones.
+5. Set out four or five "Cones" and challenge the students to write a program similar to the Figure Eight program that will navigate the cones.

 **Stretch**